CARD: Cluster-level Adaptation with Reward-guided Decoding for Personalized Text Generation: Limitations

 \section{Limitations}

-While our framework demonstrates strong effectiveness and efficiency in personalized text generation, several limitations remain.
-First, our offline group modeling relies on unsupervised K-means clustering, which, despite its simplicity and scalability, may not fully capture complex user relationships or latent personalization structures.
-Second, we represent each user with a single preference vector during decoding, which may limit expressiveness when modeling diverse behaviors or evolving user preferences over time.
-In addition, the dimensions of the learned user preference vectors are not explicitly interpretable, making it difficult to associate individual dimensions with specific stylistic or linguistic attributes.
-Moreover, although the overall framework is designed to be computationally efficient, the multi-stage pipeline requires careful coordination to ensure smooth interaction among its components.
-Finally, the effectiveness of personalization is inherently constrained by the quality and availability of user data, and we do not explicitly model temporal dynamics or preference drift in this work.
+While CARD is effective and efficient for personalized text generation, it has several limitations.
+First, its offline group modeling relies on unsupervised K-means clustering, which may not fully capture complex user relationships or latent personalization structure.
+Second, CARD represents each user with a single preference vector during decoding, which may limit expressiveness for diverse or evolving preferences, and the learned dimensions are not directly interpretable.
+Third, although the overall framework is lightweight, its multi-stage pipeline still requires coordination across several components.
+Finally, noisy or weakly relevant histories may degrade the learned user vector and reduce personalization quality.
+Incorporating history filtering, relevance weighting, or noise-robust profile selection could alleviate this issue, but we leave such extensions to future work.